drewdr16/test-assistant-repo/README.md

     ```
     * Possible Problem: Missing Desktop Directory

-        If you encountered a problem saying it cannot find the path because it doesnt exist.
-It is probably because you dont have a Desktop Directory.
+        If you encounter a problem saying it cannot find the path because it doesn't exist.
+It is probably because you don't have a Desktop Directory.

         * To add it simply type in
         ```sh